Content reviewed and updated: 8/31/21

 ADD vs ADHD used to be two separate diagnoses.
 ADD was defined by an inability to pay attention or manage time effectively, and ADHD was defined by hyperactivity and impulsivity.
 But now, ADD is an outdated term.
 According to the go-to handbook used to diagnose mental health conditions, the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5), ADHD is the overarching medical term for symptoms of inattention, hyperactivity, and impulsivity.
 Inattentive symptoms previously known as ADD are now considered a specific presentation, or subtype, of ADHD.

-Continue reading to learn more about ADD versus ADHD, what exactly ADHD is, and the different subtypes (or presentations) of ADHD.
+Continue reading to learn more about how the definitions of ADD vs ADHD have evolved, what exactly ADHD is, and the different subtypes of ADHD.